 Martha was "[worried] and troubled about many things," and most notably at this moment she was worried and troubled about what Mary was doing.
 "Mary," the Savior said, "hath chosen that good part, which shall not be taken away from her" (v.
 41-42 including footnote).
 He didn't necessarily say it was better than Martha's choice.

 We come closer to Christ through studying his words ("Thou shalt love the Lord thy God..."), and through serving others ("...and thy neighbor as thyself").
-What we need to do is to listen to the Spirit and choose what "good part" we should be doing right now, do it wholeheartedly, and let others do the same.
+What we need to do is to listen to the Spirit and choose what "good part" we should be doing right now, do it wholeheartedly, and let others listen to the Spirit and choose for themselves.
 If this story is placed here because it is about relationships, about "neighbors," about how to treat others, the message is simple: Stop worrying about what other people are doing.

 7 comments: